-To reach more low-income New Yorkers with assistance and achieve the estimated child poverty reduction effects of the proposals above, which in some cases assume full implementation and utilization among eligible New Yorkers, New York must take additional action to further reform agency programs and make them easier for eligible people to access.
+Further reforming agency programs to reach more low-income New Yorkers with assistance by making them easier for eligible New Yorkers to access will help achieve the estimated child poverty reduction effects of the proposals above, which in some cases assume full implementation and utilization among eligible New Yorkers.
 This would also help fulfill CPRAC's statutory charge to "review agency programs that can be modified, suspended, or otherwise changed to immediately reduce the child poverty rate," including by considering "ways to improve access to public benefits for individuals regardless of their immigration status."
 In service of this requirement and informed by the lived experience of New Yorkers in poverty (including CPRAC members and New Yorkers writ large), CPRAC discussed existing program features that may prevent some New Yorkers from accessing programs for which they are eligible, which researchers call "administrative burdens."

-Researchers define "administrative burdens" as the difficulties that people can encounter when trying to access a public benefit, often concerning compliance with complex, opaque, rigid, or repetitive requirements.
+Researchers define "Administrative burdens" as the difficulties that people can encounter when trying to access a public benefit, often concerning compliance with complex, opaque, rigid, or repetitive requirements.
 Examples of administrative burdens include but are not limited to challenges learning about available benefits, time required to obtain them (applications, paperwork, traveling to in-person visits), collecting required documents, answering notices and phone calls to verify and maintain eligibility, navigating web interfaces, and dealing with the stigmas that may be associated with receiving benefits.
 Reducing administrative burden would help increase participation by making it easier for New Yorkers in need to access the programs for which they are eligible, providing them with vital assistance, bringing down families' costs, and further reducing child poverty.